 - Broken down cars

 Anyone who has taken a long trip on the road can tell you that it can be tiring to be behind the wheel for an extended period of time.
 Imagine if you had to do that every day as many truck drivers have to.
-The Federal Motor Carrier Safety Administration has noted that drivers who are on the road for more than 8 hours have nearly twice the risk of crashing their vehicle as compared to those who are driving for a shorter period of time.

 Hand in hand with driver fatigue, however, is drivers who abuse substances to stay awake.
 According to research reports by the National Transportation Safety Board (NTSB) substance abuse amongst truck drivers is one of the leading causes of truck accidents and drivers have reported and tested positive for cocaine, amphetamines, methamphetamines, stimulants, and alcohol.